pahimar/Equivalent-Exchange-3/README.md

 #### Setup EE3 (Some tested for Linux, tested fully for Windows)
 1. Inside `mcdev`, create a directory named `source`.
 2. Move/clone `Equivalent-Exchange-3` into `source`.
-3. Right now, you should have a directory that looks something like:
+3. Right now, you should have a directory that looks something like (will look different if you let Forge download MCP):

 ***